Are You at Fault if Someone Pulls out in Front of You?

 Why Determining Liability Matters in a Rear-End Accident?

-If you have been hurt in a car collision because of another individual’s intentional, negligent, or wrongful actions, you may be able to collect damages for the harm you sustained.
-That is why resolving fault in a rear-end accident is so important as it can determine who is liable to pay for the other motorist’s damages, including:
+As a car accident victim resulting from another individual's intentional, negligent, or wrongful actions, you may be able to collect damages for the harm you sustained.
+That is why resolving fault in a rear-end accident is so important as it can determine who is liable to pay for the other motorist's damages, including:

 Economic Damages: These damages often refer to the actual losses that result from an accident, such as